 Dandruff is not a direct cause of hair loss.
-Instead, those who suffer from dandruff may experience hair thinning and loss due to the constant itching of the scalp.
+Instead, those who suffer from dandruff may experience hair thinning and excessive shedding due to the constant itching of the scalp.

 This is because constant rubbing of the scalp can dislodge hair, especially in individuals who are already susceptible to hair fall.

-Additionally, as mentioned above, those with a known Malassezia infection are more likely to experience some degree of hair loss.
+Additionally, as mentioned above, those with a known Malassezia infection are more likely to experience some degree of thinning.
 This isn’t a direct result of the fungal infection, but instead a side effect.

 Common Methods Used for Treating Dandruff

 As dandruff is such a common occurrence, there are a number of treatments which have been scientifically researched over the years.
 Each of the treatments will vary in effectiveness, and some may also come with less-than-desirable side effects.

 Zinc pyrithione is a common ingredient in shampoos, and may be a successful treatment method for those with dandruff.

 Even though the results were less than those shown in the Minoxidil group, the hair growth was maintained throughout the 26-week study thanks to continued use of the zinc treatment.

 While not one of the most popular treatments, mainly due to its odor and mess, there was been studies performed which show that tar-based shampoos are just as effective at treating dandruff as other methods, such as salicylic acid.

 An ingredient found in popular anti-dandruff shampoos, like Head and Shoulders and Selsum Blue, there’s no doubt that selenium sulfide is an effective treatment for dandruff.

 However, the ingredient has been linked to hair loss, even going as far as to damage the roots of the hair.